yurieastwood/spec/specification/provider/providers.md

 ##### Requirement 2.10

-> The provider interface **SHOULD** define a `context transformer` method or function, which can be optionally implemented in order to transform the `evaluation context` prior to flag value resolution.
+> The provider interface **MAY** define a `context transformer` method or function, which can be optionally implemented in order to transform the `evaluation context` prior to flag value resolution.

-The OpenFeature `client` applies the transformer function before passing the returned value (the `transformed context`) to the provider resolution methods.
+The OpenFeature `client` might apply the transformer function before passing the returned value (the `transformed context`) to the provider resolution methods, thus allowing the provider implementation to avoid implementing and calling such transformation logic repeatedly in flag value resolution methods.

 ```
 class MyProvider implements Provider {